SpectoLabs/myna/README.md

 processfly ls -al /
 ```

+And that's the gist of it.
+We can update our tests to use processfly in place
-By writing a wrapper `ls` file and putting this on the PATH we can seamlessly
+of the usual binary, but by writing a wrapper `ls` file and putting this on the
-use processfly from our tests:
+PATH we can seamlessly use processfly from our tests without having to change
+a single thing:

 ```sh
 cat > ls <<EOF